praabjerg/crosswatch/README.md

 ![Join a Room](/readme_imgs/CWJoin.png)

-It should stay connected within the same tab, so any videos you navigate to on any of the three services will synchronize to the room you've joined.
+It should stay connected within the same tab, so any videos you navigate to on any of the three services **within that tab** will synchronize to the room you've joined.

 ## Related Repos
 Backend repo: https://github.com/praabjerg/crosswatch_backend